Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: Preliminaries

 A band $A$ is called a \emph{projection band} if $A\oplus A^{d}=E$ holds.
+The corresponding projection to this decomposition is called \emph{band projection}.
 In a Dedekind complete Riesz space, every band is a projection band, see \cite[Theorem 1.42]{aliprantis2006}.

-We say that a linear map $\Psi: E \to F$ is a \emph{lattice homomorphism} if $\Psi x \wedge \Psi y = 0$ whenever $x \wedge y = 0$.
-A one-to-one lattice homomorphism is called a \emph{lattice isomorphism}.
-Observe that lattice isomorphisms preserve bands. \\

 If $E$ is a Riesz space, then the set of all positive elements is denoted by $E^{+}:=\{x\in E\ |\ x\geq0\}$, and is called the \emph{positive cone}.
 If $T$ is a linear map between two ordered vector spaces, then $T$ is called \emph{positive} if $T(x) \geq 0$ for all $x\in E^{+}$.
-The vector space of all linear maps from $E$ to $F$, where $F$ is another ordered vector space, will be denoted by $\mathcal{L}(E, F)$, with the order $T\geq S$ whenever $T(x)\geq S(x)$ for all $x\in E^{+}$.
+The vector space of all linear maps from $E$ to $F$, where $F$ is another ordered vector space, will be denoted by $\mathcal{L}(E, F)$, with the order $T\geq S$ whenever $T(x)\geq S(x)$ for all $x\in E^{+}$.\\

-A linear map $T$ is called \emph{regular} if it can be written as the difference of two positive linear maps.
+A linear map $T \in \mathcal{L}(E, F)$ is called \emph{regular} if it can be written as the difference of two positive linear maps.
 If $T$ is regular and $F$ is Dedekind complete then the modulus of $|T|$ exists \cite[Theorem 1.18]{aliprantis2006} and $T=T^{+}-T^{-}$, where $T^{+}$ (called the \emph{positive part}) and $T^{-}$ (called the \emph{negative part}) are positive linear maps.
 We denote by $\mathcal{L}_{r}(E,F)$ the set of all regular linear maps.
-If $E, F$ are Banach lattices, then every regular linear map is also norm bounded and so $\mathcal{L}_r(E, F) \subseteq \mathscr{B}(E,F)$, see \cite[Theorem 4.3]{aliprantis2006}.
+If $F$ is Dedekind complete then $\mathcal{L}_{r}(E,F)$ is also Dedekind complete, see \cite[Theorem 1.18 and comments after]{aliprantis2006}. \\

+We say that a linear map $\Psi: E \to F$ is a \emph{lattice homomorphism} if $\Psi x \wedge \Psi y = 0$ whenever $x \wedge y = 0$.
+A bijective lattice homomorphism is called a \emph{lattice isomorphism}.
+Observe that lattice isomorphisms preserve projection bands.\\